W R Burner (Minister of the Gospel)

 He that believes on the Son has everlasting life: and He that believes not the Son shall not see life; but the wrath of God abides (remains) on him (John 3:36).

-The Lord will exercise no patience toward him, or defer punishment to a future generation, the offspring, but shall immediately execute it upon he that sins, without seeking repentance.
+The Lord will exercise no patience toward him, or defer punishment to a future generation, the offspring, but shall immediately execute it upon he that sins, who fails to seek repentance.
 Life after death can be a glorious event towards eternity with the Lord (to the believer in Christ); or a confinement in Hell through eternity (to the unbeliever).

 In the 40th Psalm David made a plea to God: I waited patiently for the Lord; and he inclined to me, and heard my cry.
 He brought me up out of a horrible pit (a literal Hell), out of the miry clay (that which was attempting to hold him there), and set my feet upon a rock (rock of salvation), and established my goings (steps) (Psalm 40:1-2).